Rockies vs. Pirates Player Props Betting Odds

 Blackmon Stats

-- Charlie Blackmon has recorded 31 hits with eight doubles, three home runs and 15 walks.
-He has driven in 12 runs.
+- Charlie Blackmon has collected 33 hits with eight doubles, three home runs and 16 walks.
+He has driven in 13 runs.

 Blackmon Recent Games